Darryl-Chamberlain-Jr/Auto-DIG/README.md

 **No coding experience is required to use this work as-is.** The GUI is currently written using Zenity and thus works best on Linux.
 This project will eventually move to a cross-platform application for widespread use.

-Steps to create the desktop app.
+Steps to create the desktop app for Ubuntu.
 ------
 1. Download the necessary open-source programs: Python and LaTeX.